oscarfonts/mapbox-gl-cordova-offline/README.md

 See `www/index.html` in this repo for a working example.

+### Offline data sources (mbtiles)

-In your style, you can specify the `mbtiles` source and the location to the file, relative to application's base URL:
+In your style, you can specify offline tile sources specifying `mbtiles` as the source type, and the location to the mbtiles file as a relative path:

 ```json
 "sources": {